 When the betta is not stressed it has more pronounced colors and a longer lifespan in general.

 Bear in mind that there should still be some space uncovered by the plant, as bettas breathe atmospheric air and would need access to the water surface.

 Dwarf Water Lettuce is also a great addition to your divided breeding fish tank for bettas.

 Just place it in the female compartment and it will provide places for the female to hide from the male.

-The Foxtail Plant, also known in the hobby as Hornwort, is another great floater, that controls ammonia and high nitrate thus successfully fighting off some types of aquarium algae.
+The Foxtail Plant, also known in the hobby as Hornwort, belongs to the widely distributed Ceratophyllum genus.
+It is another great floater, that controls ammonia or high nitrate.
+Thus it successfully fights off most types of aquarium algae.

-Other methods of keeping it include wedge it between rocks or just use suction cups and fish line to position it the way you’d like.
+Other methods of keeping it include wedging it between rocks or just using suction cups and fish lines to position it the way you’d like.

 The Foxtail plant is a great novice-friendly fast grower that can safely float in low-tech aquariums.

-If you keep livebearers and you’re trying to save the next generation, or if you’re trying to breed shrimp in a community tank then Hornwort is the answer.
+If you keep livebearers and you’re trying to save the next generation, or if you’re trying to breed shrimp in an aquarium stuffed with community fish then the Hornwort plant is the answer.

 You will often see The Floating Crystalwort used as an aquarium carpet, but its natural state is to be floating on the water surface.